 Deploying multifactor authentication (MFA) helps protect users as well.
 Attackers with legitimate site credentials would be unable to authenticate without the secondary PIN sent to a user's smartphone.
 Automatically sending the PIN to the user’s smartphone can also alert the user to a potential account takeover attack.
 The targeted user can then change their site password.

-With better fraud detection, website owners can protect their customer data from account takeover fraud.
+With better fraud detection, website owners can protect their customer data.
 But customers can also ensure their data privacy by: